envoyproxy/gateway/site/content/en/contributions/design/backend.md

 ### Example
-Here is an example highlighting how a user can configure a route that forwards traffic to both a K8s Service and a Backend that has both unix domain socket and ipv4 endpoints.
+Here is an example highlighting how a user can configure a route that forwards traffic to both a K8s Service and a Backend that has both unix domain socket and ip endpoints.
 A [BackendTLSPolicy][] is attached to the backend resource, enabling TLS.

 ```yaml
 apiVersion: v1